 We noted the constant battle marketplaces and platforms are in with fraudulent users, and looked to create a mechanism that would allow us to combat this rise in malicious activity.
 A smart feature that would learn from the experiences of merchants across all industries dealing with fraud; that would amalgamate findings, and be better able to scupper these attacks.
 And that’s Score.

-Using Adyen’s internal network analysis and machine learning models, Score detects unusual behavior of platform users, creates risk signals, and assigns scores to users based on malicious activity.
+Using Adyen’s internal network analysis and machine learning models, Score detects unusual behaviour of platform users, creates risk signals, and assigns scores to users based on malicious activity.

 The costs associated with outdated risk tooling go beyond those incurred in payouts and refunds.
 When a platform is perceived as susceptible to weakness, the damage is quick and becomes an enduring finance problem.
 Fines can amass quickly for certain types of fraud; buyers' trust, once lost, proves very difficult to get back; and legitimate sellers will go elsewhere.